-Forget the power of technology and science, for so much has been forgotten, never to be re-learned.Warhammer 40,000, known informally as "Warhammer 40K" or just plain "40K", is a miniatures-based tabletop strategy game by Games Workshop.
-Drawing heavily on their previous Warhammer Fantasy game, it began as "Warhammer In Space", but has over time grown distinct from (and much more popular than) its counterpart.
-It is currently in its seventh edition.What makes 40K unique in the gaming genre is its extreme darkness.
-Set thirty-eight thousand years in the future, the game's basic setting, insofar as it can be summed up, is that of a galaxy twisted into a horrifying hell where an eternal, impossibly vast conflict occurs between several absurdly powerful genocidal, xenocidal, and (in at least one case) omnicidal factions, with every single weapon, ideology, and creative piece of nastiness imaginable turned Up to Eleven... and even it has a Hell.
+Forget the power of technology and science, for so much has been forgotten, never to be re-learned.Warhammer 40,000, known informally as "Warhammer 40K", "WH40K", or just plain "40K", is a miniatures-based tabletop war game released by Games Workshop in 1987.
+In its beginning it drew heavily on GW's previous Warhammer Fantasy game, and was essentially "Warhammer In Space", but has over time grown distinct from (and much more popular than) its counterpart.
+It is currently in its eighth edition.More than anything else, 40K stands out from other tabletop wargames because of its extreme darkness.
+Set roughly thirty-eight thousand years in the future, the most basic summation of the game's plot is that our galaxy has been twisted into a unfathomable horror where an eternal, impossibly vast conflict occurs between several absurdly powerful genocidal, xenocidal, and (in at least one case) omnicidal factions, with every single weapon, ideology, and creative piece of nastiness imaginable turned Up to Eleven... and even it has a Hell.

 open/close all folders